 After the EVLA procedure, patients will be able to return home and to normal activities right away.
 Most patients return to work the very next day, although exercise and strenuous activity should be avoided for a few days.
 There is no stitching or suturing needed after this procedure.
 The puncture is small enough to heal on its own and leaves virtually no scarring.

 EVLA provides permanent removal of varicose veins through a minimally invasive procedure with no downtime.
 In order to maintain the results of this procedure and to prevent further damage from occurring, patients are encouraged to lose weight, engage in a healthy and active life, and have an ultrasound on your veins yearly for early detection.

 While EVLA is generally considered safe, there are certain risks associated with any surgical procedure.
 Some of these risks include infection, bruising, bleeding, clotting, puncturing and thermal damage.
 These risks are considered rare and most patients undergo the procedure with no complications.

-If you are interested in learning more about EVLA, please call our office to schedule a consultation.
+If you are interested in learning more about EVLA, please call our office to schedule a exam.
 (949) 515-9377.
 There is no reason for you to be living with painful, unsightly varicose veins any longer, and relief is now available through this safe, minimally invasive procedure.

 *Any claims regarding the duration or outcome of any treatment, procedure, or service provided are based on optimal results.
 Individual results may vary.
-For realistic expectations, please set up a one on one consultation with our practice.
+For realistic expectations, please set up a one on one exam with our practice.